Black Fly Control

 What are Black Flies?

-• Black flies are most active in springtime, and their bite could potentially harm humans or livestock.
+• Black flies are most active in springtime, and their bite could harm humans or livestock.

 How To Get Rid of Black Flies?

 • Dilute Flex 10-10 Insecticide in water and spray on your lawn and livestock to prevent black flies.
-A hand-pump sprayer is recommended.
+A handheld pump sprayer is recommended.

 Preventing Black Fly Reinfestation